Lucrative Environmental Jobs That Will Pay the Bills — And Then Some

 Those positions are followed by civil engineer, forester, arborist, environmental manager, solar photovoltaic installer, and environmental technician.
 Needless to say, you have quite a few options that will definitely cover the cost of your monthly rent (and beyond, don't worry!).

-Jumpstart your environmental career by majoring in something green.
+Jumpstart your environmental career by majoring in something green at college.

 If you're in high school or in your early years of college, and you already know that you want a job that protects the planet, there are so many environmental college majors you can choose from.
 If you have an eye for film, consider going into documentary studies to inform the masses.
 Or, if you're planning on taking us up on that environmental lawyer suggestion, you can become Erin Brockovich and study pre-law.